-• Each batch of Samples analyzed by GC/C/IRMS shall include a negative control urine ( $\delta^{13}$ C values of 19-NA and endogenous reference compound - ERC - in a natural range) and a positive control urine (difference in $\delta^{13}$ C values ( $\Delta\delta$ ) between ERC and 19-NA greater than 3°/ ${\circ\circ}$ ).
-These controls shall be subjected to the same sample preparation procedure as the Sample test
+• Each batch of Samples analyzed by GC/C/IRMS shall include a negative QC urine (δ^{13} C values of 19-NA and endogenous reference compound - ERC - in a natural range) and a positive QC urine [difference in δ^{13} C values ($\Delta\delta$) between ERC and 19-NA greater than 3°/ ${00}$].
+These controls shall be subjected to the same sample preparation procedure as the Sample test Aliquot.
+The analysis shall include the confirmation of the 19-NA peak identity (for example, by GC/MS analysis performed under comparable chromatographic conditions.
+The purpose is to produce a chromatogram with similar peak profiles so that the spectra can be used to identify the peak(s) of interest.
+Minor differences in retention time between the two techniques are expected).

-Document Number: TD2014NA Version Number: 1.0 Written by: WADA Laboratory Committee Approved by: WADA Executive Committee Approval Date: 17 May 2014 Effective Date: 1 September 2014
+Document Number: TD2015NA Version Number: 1.0 Written by: WADA Laboratory Expert Group Approved by: WADA Executive Committee Approval Date: 12 May 2015 Effective Date: 1 September 2015